-5 Tricks for Popping Your Ears After a Flight (Video)
+How to Safely Pop Your Ears After a Flight (Video)

-And how to keep them from clogging in the first place.
+Pop your ears using these tips, and learn how to keep them from clogging in the first place.

 It's been two hours since you left the airport and your ears still feel clogged.